Adelaide Christmas Pageant: History

 In 2008 there was a Guinness world record attempt for the longest and largest Mexican wave, but it failed.

 In 2010 the spectators broke the record for the largest group of carol singers singing Christmas carols at the same time.
 They set a record of over 9,100 carol singers, breaking the previous record of 7,541 set in the USA.

 In 2019, National Pharmacies became the naming rights sponsor.
 The pageant was additionally rerouted; no longer terminating at its traditional ending at the David Jones building on North Terrace, it instead follows an adjusted route that finishes at Adelaide Town Hall.

 Due to the COVID-19 pandemic, the 2020 pageant was altered drastically for the very first time.
 Instead of the traditional street parade it was more likened to an arena spectacular.
 The pageant was held at Adelaide Oval to a permitted audience of 25,000.
 The event was shifted from its traditional morning timeslot to a twilight performance starting at 7pm.
 Tickets were drawn from a ballot.

 The 2021 event was again held at Adelaide Oval because of continuing restrictions and the Delta variant, again with the ballot system in place.
 However, the permitted audience was increased to 35,000 and masks were mandatory.

 The 2022 pageant returned to the street parade format using the 2019 route towards Adelaide Town Hall, with approximately 100,000 people in attendance due to continuing COVID restrictions and a thunderstorm.
 The 2023 pageant continued the 2019 format with 300,000 people in attendance; it had been moved up to 4 November to avoid clashing with Remembrance Day.

-The 2024 Pageant concluded at the corner of Rundle Mall and King William Street.

 Broadcast

 The Pageant is currently broadcast officially by NWS-9, the local affiliate of the Nine Network.
 For many years the broadcast was carried by SAS-7, ABS-2 and ADS-10.

 Previous commentators have included; Jane Reilly, Ron Sullivan, Patsy Biscoe, Anne Haddy (guest), Brenton Whittle, Robin Roendfeldt, Joanna Moore, Kevin Crease, Lynn Weston, Franci Chammings, Cheryl Mills, Sue Baron, Lionel Williams.
-Alec Macaskil, Ric Marshall, Pam Tamblyn, John Bannon (guest), Grant Piro, Benita Collins, Tania Nugent, Simon Burke, Jane Doyle, Pete Michell, Dale Sinclair, Elizabeth Doyle, Tony Brooks, Malcolm Harslett, Sandy Roberts, Judith Barr, Julie Anthony (guest), John Bok and Richard Coombe.
+Alec Macaskil, Ric Marshall, Pam Tamblyn, John Bannon (guest), Grant Piro, Benita Collins, Tania Nugent, Simon Burke, Jane Doyle, Pete Michell, Dale Sinclair, Elizabeth Doyle, Carmel Travers, Tony Brooks, Malcolm Harslett, Sandy Roberts, Judith Barr, Julie Anthony (guest), John Bok, Bob Calidicott and Richard Coombe.

 Commentators and Presenters in recent years have included: